techmyth/techmyth.github.io/content/posts/disable-vCLS.en.md

 ![Text](/img/25079036c801ac924d3ff7d4cb3b9438.webp#center)

-In this blog I will be showing how to remove this feature but it is important to emphasize not to implement this change in production environments.
-The following image show the minimum amount of vCLS VMs used in vCenter 7U1.
+In this blog I will be showing how to remove this feature, but it is important to emphasize not to implement this change in production environments.
+The following image shows the minimum amount of vCLS VMs used in vCenter 7U1.

 ##### Note: vSphere DRS depends on the status of vCLS services as of vSphere 7.0 Update 1